 This notice describes how you may obtain a copy of the Plan’s Notice of Privacy Practices, which describes the ways that the Plan uses and discloses your protected health information.

 The Nemours Group Health Plan (the “Plan”) provides health benefits to eligible employees of Nemours Children’s Health (the “Company”) and their eligible dependents as described in the summary plan description(s) for the Plan.
 The Plan creates, receives, uses, maintains and discloses health information about participating employees and dependents in the course of providing these health benefits.
 The Plan is required by law to provide notice to participants of the Plan’s duties and privacy practices with respect to covered individuals’ protected health information and has done so by providing to Plan participants a Notice of Privacy Practices, which describes the ways that the Plan uses and discloses protected health information.
-To receive a copy of the Plan’s Notice of Privacy Practices, please contact Catherine Reed, who has been designated as the Plan’s contact person for all issues regarding the Plan’s privacy practices and covered individuals’ privacy rights.
-You can reach Catherine in writing at 10140 Centurion Parkway North, Jacksonville, FL 32256; by phone at 904.697.5656 or via email at firstname.lastname@example.org.
+Click here for the Plan’s Notice of Privacy Practices or call our Privacy Hotline at 904.697.4287 or ext.
+554287or via email at email@example.com.

 Imputed Income Reminder

 Employers are required by the IRS to apply imputed income when calculating income taxes for any employer-provided life insurance in excess of $50,000, as the value of these benefits is taxable to the employee.
-For more information, email email@example.com.
+For more information, contact the HR Solutions Call Center at 877.458.9699.

 Medicare Part D Annual Notice